QuentinRa/blog.quentinra.dev/tools/rst/syntax/uml.md

 [Go back](..)

-You can write some uml using plantuml syntax but you may need to set up some configuration before hand.
+You can write some UML using PlantUML syntax but you may need to set up some configuration beforehand.

 ```rest
 .. uml::